igrishaev/pg2/docs/query-execute.md

 `format`, or other functions that operate on strings.
 You will regret it one day.
 Use execute with parameters instead.**

+The `query` function accepts not a connection only but anything that implements the `ISource` protocol.
+For details, please check out the [Data Source Abstraction](/docs/data-source.md) section.

 ## Execute

 The `execute` function acts like `query` but has the following peculiarities: